Uterine cancer

 Detection & diagnosis of uterine cancer

-If you notice any unusual symptoms, it’s important to talk with your primary care physician or gynecologist.
 Abnormal vaginal discharge – as well as abnormal vaginal bleeding outside your normal cycle or during menopause – could indicate the need for testing.
+Some of these tests might include:

 - Transvaginal ultrasound, which uses high-frequency soundwaves to create a picture of the uterus and look for changes or tumors.